United Homes Group (UHG) versus Its Peers Critical Survey

 |2.36

-As a group, “Operative builders” companies have a potential downside of 11.81%.
-Given United Homes Group’s peers higher probable upside, analysts plainly believe United Homes Group has less favorable growth aspects than its peers.
+As a group, “Operative builders” companies have a potential downside of 11.18%.
+Given United Homes Group’s rivals higher possible upside, analysts plainly believe United Homes Group has less favorable growth aspects than its rivals.

-This table compares United Homes Group and its peers top-line revenue, earnings per share (EPS) and valuation.
+This table compares United Homes Group and its rivals gross revenue, earnings per share and valuation.

 |Gross Revenue